 Here are a few things you can do when you experience first-page fear:

-➤ A word.
+One word.
 If you can’t think of any quote, write a word instead.
-You can choose a word that describes you, a word you like or a word that represents what you want to accomplish with your Bullet Journal.
+You can choose a word that describes you, a word you like, or a word that represents what you want to accomplish with your Bullet Journal.
 This will be a good reminder in the future.

-➤ A collage.
-Use a mix of photos, stickers and washi tapes to create a beautiful collage with different textures.
+Collage.
+Use a mix of photos, stickers, and washi tapes to create a beautiful collage with different textures.
 You can also add some lettering to it, or leave it as it is!

 Once your first page is done, you’ll be wondering how to organize your pages.
 The truth is everyone does it differently.

 Today I’ll share with you how I do it and what works for me the best:

 Index.
 I include this page to get a general look of the year.
 Nothing too fancy, just to get a better perspective of where I’m at in the whole yearly context.

 Monthly cover page.
 I use this page exclusively to write the name of the month and a little calendar of said month.
 Sometimes I’ll also add a small doodle or a sticker.